 Dr Agnieszka Klimowicz

 Dr Agnieszka Klimowicz is an experienced and passionate Consultant Psychiatrist.
 She excels at combining a compassionate approach with an evidence-based perspective.
 Her expertise is in adult mental health, with a special interest in women’s mental health, perinatal (antenatal and postnatal) mental health, and parental mental health problems, including depression, anxiety, personality problems, post-traumatic stress disorder, schizophrenia, bipolar affective disorder, and schizoaffective disorder.
+Dr Klimowicz also provides Welfare of the Child assessments for women with a history of mental health problems who are to undergo IVF treatment.

 Boasting extensive experience in medical education and teaching, Dr Klimowicz was an Honorary Clinical Senior Lecturer at King’s College London, and Visiting Senior Lecturer at Canterbury Christ Church University.
 She was involved in teaching psychiatric trainees on MRCPsych/Masters Course at Brighton and Sussex Medical School and ran very successful multi-agency training sessions on ‘Parental Mental Health and Its Impact on Children’s Wellbeing’, and on attachment theory.
 Between 2014 and 2016, she also taught child psychotherapy trainees in Warsaw, Poland, on parental mental health and attachment theory.
 Dr Klimowicz continues to teach psychiatric trainees, obstetricians, and GPs about perinatal mental health.